OminousSquash/SpaceInvaders/README.md

 This is an extension to the classic Space Invaders game with new content.

-There are powerups that change the dynamic of the game, such as RPGs and bullet scattering
+There are powerups that change the dynamic of the game, such as RPGs and bullet scattering.

+Built a custom UI in C++ and implemented the game physics from scratch.

 Enjoy!